AMERICAN IDIOMS (F)

 Freak out (b.)

-: To get very upset (to the point of starting to scream, etc.) ex: "When he found out she had been cheating on him, he freaked out."
+: To get very upset (to the point of starting to scream, etc.) Example: "When he found out that she had sold the furniture, he freaked out."

 Casual.
-Not very serious. ex.
-"Sarah was looking for a free and easy relationship."
+Not very serious.
+Example: "Sarah was looking for a free-and-easy relationship."

 (A) fresh pair of eyes:

-A new reader, someone who hasn't seen something before. ex.
-"Hey can you come check out this report?
+A new reader, someone who hasn't seen something before.
+Example: "Hey can you come check out this report?
 We need a fresh pair of eyes."

 (A) full plate:

-A busy schedule. ex.
-"P1: Mark can you help me with this project?
+A busy schedule.
+Example: "P1: Mark can you help me with this project?
 P2: Not really, I've got a full plate right now."

 Fun and games:

 Playing around.
-Time spent doing worthless things. ex.
-"OK, Neil, the fun and games are over.
+Time spent doing worthless things.
+Example: "OK, Neil, the fun and games are over.
 It's time to get down to work."